IAmMonmoy/Tic-Tac-Toe/README.md

+## Tic Tac Toe

-This is a tic tac toe game.
-Made in c language
+This is a console based tic tac toe game.
+C is chosen as programming language to make is game